UBC-MDS/easyphysics/CONTRIBUTING.md

 ### GitHub Issue

-If you want to have any time of contributions to this package, please create a GitHub issue in our repository to inform us.
+If you want to have any type of contributions to this package, please create a GitHub issue in our repository to inform us.
 Then please follow the instructions below for different types of contributions.

 ### Code Contribution